brianwilsongh/ByteReaver/README.md

 ###Additional Features

 ByteReaver writes files dynamically, as data are received.
-If the program is interrupted in the middle of a crawl, contacts will not be lost, although the end-run statistics will not be calculated.
+If the program is interrupted in the middle of a crawl, contacts will not be lost, and post-run statistics will still be calculated!

 ###Future Plans